fredemmott/Freds-Monitor-Tool/README.md

 See above.

 It is reasonably likely that a future version will include a system tray feature; there is no ETA, news, or updates.
-Do not ask the author for ETA, news, or updates.
+Do not ask me for ETA, news, or updates.

 Small, standalone features (e.g. at the scale of 'extend to this new monitor') are likely to be accepted if [contributed](CONTRIBUTING.md).